peabnuts123/aws-serverless-template/terraform/README.md

 Each component has code that needs to be deployed into the environment as a separate step.
 Each component folder will have some deploy scripts for doing this, and the documentation for deploying the code for each component lives in each respective README.

-Generally speaking, these scripts just need the ID of the that is being deployed to (e.g. `node scripts/deploy.js dev`).
+Generally speaking, these scripts just need the ID of the environment that is being deployed to (e.g. `node scripts/deploy.js dev`).

 _Remember that code cannot be deployed to the local environment, it is for development purposes only._

 ## Backlog / TODO

-  - Update project_id/environment_id validation to remove underscores
-  - For that matter, document build/deploy scripts dependencies
-  - Add "Comment" to each CloudFront to describe what the heck it is
+  - _Nothing at-present_.